Clifford, Indiana

 Clifford is a town in Flat Rock Township, Bartholomew County, Indiana, United States.
-The population was 233 at the 2010 census.
+The population was 205 at the 2020 census.
 It is part of the Columbus, Indiana metropolitan statistical area.

 History

 Clifford was founded in 1853.
 The first post office at Clifford was also established in 1853.

+In April 1883, Clifford was officially incorporated as a town, thirty years after it was originally established.